 All hospice and palliative care providers are not the same.
-Hospice Alliance has been an active member of the communities we serve for nearly 35 years.
+Hospice Alliance has been an active member of the communities we serve for over 35 years.
 We are truly community based and community focused.

 Hospice Alliance is a non-profit provider.
 We offer services that corporate-owned providers can’t or won’t.
 Every patient receives award-winning care, regardless of ability to pay.

 The first step in evaluating whether a patient with a life-limiting illness is appropriate for hospice care is determining that the patient prefers hospice and palliative care over curative treatment.
 In addition, a patient will likely have one or more of the following indicators present:

 - Dependence in most activities of daily living

 The patient’s personal physician or a hospice physician must certify that the patient’s prognosis is six months or less if the disease runs its normal course.
 Hospice care can be extended beyond six months as long as the patient continues to meet eligibility criteria.

 (Patient may not need to meet all disease specific criteria if the patient has worsening clinical status)